ultraflynn/javonical/README.md

 __"How does an object become eligible for garbage collection?"__
 __"There are several different garbage collection implementations, describe the one that you are most familiar with."__
+There are basically 3; Serial (for single core and no pause time requirements), Parallel (peak performance and no pause time requirements) and ConcurrentMarkSweep (overall throughput and GC pauses of under a second).

 __"Describe how the memory organised within the JVM and how objects are moved around inside it"__
 __"How can you ensure that an object is garbage collected immediately?"__